JoacoSanes/Gostress-V2/README.md

-# Secure C2 Framework
+# Gostress-V2 C2 Framework

-*Advanced Security C2 Framework for Authorized Testing*
+GostressV2: Just a simpler more chill, non-Tor version

+> This does support Proxys like Original the [Gostress-Enhanced ](https://github.com/Birdo1221/Gostress-Enhanced)

 ## 📌 Overview